jacobswisher/FunctionalLanguage/README.md

 ## How to use

-To use Sudo, simply create a program in a ".sudo" file.
+To use Sudo, simply create a program in a ".sudo" file (Examples can be found in the "Examples" folder).
-Next, GHCI into Parser.hs.
+Next, use the GHCI into Parser.hs.
-Finally, compile your program into an object file by typing (compile "infile.sudo" "outfile.o") (Use double quotes around the filenames)
+Finally, compile your program into an object file by typing `compile "infile.sudo" "outfile.o"` (Use double quotes around the filenames).
-If you wish to run your program, type (run "outfile.o") in GHCI That't it, you may see that your program returned a null value if there is a bug in the code, otherwise you should see a return value appear.
+If you wish to run your program, type `run "outfile.o"` in GHCI.
+That't it, you may see that your program returned a null value if there is a bug in the code, otherwise you should see a return value appear.